mira97ali/alx-system_engineering-devops/0x02-shell_redirections/README.md

 Wrote a script to display lines containing the pattern “root” and 3 lines after them in the file `/etc/passwd` using "grep"

+17. I hate bins

+Wrote a script to display all the lines in the file `/etc/passwd` that do not contain the pattern “bin” using "grep"